 - a.
 Heavy goods vehicles which carry a high risk of causing disruption to traffic movement or damage to pavements in the Plan area are defined as vehicles over 7.5 tonnes unladen weight in line with Camden's Planning Guidance 7. - b.
-A public transport accessibility level (PTAL) score over 5 (slightly below the borough average of 5.6) is defined as the minimum level for the sites of large developments, schools and educational institutions in the Plan Area. - c.
+Sites for large developments, schools and education institutions in the Plan Area should be selected with full regard for their accessibility and connectivity.
+Sites with a public transport accessibility level (PTAL) score over 4 in the short-term to 2023, or 5 in the longer term, should be considered favourably, as could those which demonstrate good accessibility for pedestrians and cyclists. - c.
 In the context of the Plan Area, developments involving a reasonable expectation of an additional 100 or more person trips per day (equivalent to the total number of trips generated by two single-practitioner dental surgeries) are defined as requiring special care to ensure that their transport impact is assessed and appropriately managed.
+TfL Transport Assessment guidance is available at: https:/tfl.gov.uk/info-for/urban-planning-and-construction/transport-assessement-guidance

-Traffic and Pollution
+Traffic and pollution

 - 6.7 Hampstead village is dominated by the A502 London Distributor Road, which runs through its centre and along a narrow and frequently congested section towards Whitestone Pond.
 The B511 and B519 Borough Distributor roads running along Fitzjohn's Avenue and Spaniards Road suffer frequent congestion.
 Roads leading to South End Green are heavily used and Fleet Road suffers from stationary or slow moving traffic during most daytime hours.
 The community has expressed particular concern about the wide catchment areas of some local schools, resulting in high volumes of traffic coming from outside the Plan Area, causing chronic congestion at peak times. - 6.8 Community responses indicate a high level of support for measures to reduce traffic congestion and encourage use of sustainable transport. - 6.9 Our pollution study revealed high levels of air pollution.
-Only in a few areas such as the middle of Hampstead Heath did the level of NO fall well below limits set by the EU.
-The highest level of NO, more than twice the EU limit, was recorded at the junction of Arkwright Road/Fitzjohn's Avenue and at Spaniards Inn. - 6.10 High pollution levels have contributed to the fact that over half of the Plan Area, when assessed against a measure of Living Environment Deprivation fell within the 20% most deprived areas of England in 2015.
-Camden
+Only in a few areas such as the middle of Hampstead Heath did the level of NO2 fall well below limits set by the EU.
+The highest level of NO2, more than twice the EU limit, was recorded at the junction of Arkwright Road/Fitzjohn's Avenue and at Spaniards Inn.

-Council's Hampstead Area Profile shows that the Plan Area's deprivation score has worsened since 2010.

-6.11 Responses during community engagement indicate particular concern over the harm done by large construction and delivery vehicles.
+- 6.10 High pollution levels have contributed to the fact that over half of the Plan Area, when assessed against a measure of Living Environment Deprivation fell within the 20% most deprived areas of England in 2015.
+Camden Council's Hampstead Area Profile shows that the Plan Area's deprivation score has worsened since 2010. - 6.11 Responses during community engagement indicate particular concern over the harm done by large construction and delivery vehicles.
 In addition to noise, these vehicles cause physical damage to the surfaces of roads and pavements, and clog up narrow streets, impeding the free movement of traffic and frustrating pedestrians and other road users.
 The Forum considers a development size of 300m2 gross internal area to be a reasonable threshold, above which special care is required to manage service and construction vehicles so as to avoid undue impact on the Plan Area.
 Having reviewed the various vehicle categories, the Forum has concluded that a vehicle size of 7.5 tonnes unladen weight is the maximum which is desirable, given the Area's complex street pattern and many width restrictions.